ChloeL19/DafnyBench/tasks/fill_body/README.md

 Task description: fill in the algorithm and supporting annotations such that the provided formal specification verifies.
-Note the formal spec may rely on helper functions in its expression, and the LLM will need to create suitable ones on its own if necessary.
-The LLM is asked to implement the body of only one function, which may be done by creating additional helper functions in some cases.
+Note the formal spec may rely on helper functions in its expression.
+The LLM may be expected to generate helper functions in order to solve the problem.

+* *Category 1*: The model only needs to fill in one function based on formal spec completely contained within the ensures/requires clauses of the function.
+[Example]
+* *Category 2*: The model needs to fill in one or more helper functions in addition to the core method and/or the formal specification for the model's task relies on one or more helper functions.